Ryely-Squires/My-Nintendo-Tracker/README.md

 5. Find the "PathToDriver" line.
 Now, copy the path to the chromedriver present in the code.
 For example, "C:\Users\User\Documents\My-Nintendo-Tracker-main\My-Nintendo-Tracker-main\chromedriver.exe".
 A chromedriver executable is present in the code.
 If it's out of date or you have a specific one, you can put it there, instead.

 6. Find the "# Discord Webhook URL" line.
 Now, navigate to a server you have admin permissions on discord.
 Right click on the channel, click "edit channel", navigate to "integrations" on the left side menu, and click webhooks.
-Create a webhook, edit it as you'd like, and copy it's URL.
+Create a webhook, edit it as you'd like, and copy its URL.
 Paste the URL in the URL field within the .py file.

 7. Run the script!
 You should get a list on startup detailing available rewards, and from then on, every hour, it'll send a notification if it finds a new reward, along with a then updated list of rewards.
 The logic to remember what is previously available is stored in the previous_rewards.json file, with logs available when notifications are sent.

+# Docker

+Want to use Docker?
+Supported!

+1. Download the Docker branch source code.
+A proper release will be made when the project fully functions, but for now, just do that.

+2. Extract the files and enter the project folder.

+3. Navigate to a server you have admin permissions on discord.
+Right click on the channel, click "edit channel", navigate to "integrations" on the left side menu, and click webhooks.
+Create a webhook, edit it as you'd like (might I suggest the provided profile picture?), and copy its URL.

+4. In the docker-compose.yml file, place your webhook and region URL.

+5. Build the image using the provided dockerfile.
+For default, the command is "docker build -t mynintendo-tracker .".

+6. Launch the container!
+Run it detached..."docker compose up -d".

+7. Should you need to access the logs, run "docker logs mynintendo".

 # TODO

 1. Make sure the thing actually works (probably pretty high priority).
 2. Add multi region support (Only supports CA and US right now).
-3. Add docker method (in compose).
-4. Clean up the code.
+3. Clean up the code.
 It's a little ugly at the moment.
-5. Scrape image URLs so you can see the actual reward when a new one comes out.
+4. Scrape image URLs so you can see the actual reward when a new one comes out.